jwyeeh-dev/DL-GoldenHour/README.md

 ## Detailed implementations using Google technologies

+### DL

+- To provide the specific DL technology to the Android Application, we used several model and services from Google Technologies.

+- To train, provide the object detection and recognition model about the bleeding wounds of the patient, We used **Google Tensorflow libraries**, especially **TFLite** as a mobile library to deploy the model to the Android application.

+- To make lightweight the wounds detection and recognition model to put in Android App, We also amke the custom model based on **MobileNet_V2 from Tensorflow Hub by Google.**

+- To detect the precise body landmarks of the patient, we used the **mediapipe pose detector from the ML Kit**.
+Mediapipe pose detector is inspired by **the lightweighted BlazeFace model** as a proxy for a person detector.

+- If you want to see more information, please see the Additional DL Documentation below.

 ### Android

 - We made it possible for users **signed in with a Google account** to register, view, edit, and delete relief supplies and emergency contacts for disasters or emergencies.